Rakshit-Sharma-001/Case_Study_2-Pizza_Runner/README.md

 Danny started by recruiting “runners” to deliver fresh pizza from Pizza Runner Headquarters (otherwise known as Danny’s house) and also maxed out his credit card to pay freelance developers to build a mobile app to accept orders from customers.
  ## __Dataset__
  Original <a href =https://github.com/Rakshit-Sharma-001/Case_Study_2-Pizza_Runner/blob/main/Schema.sql >schema</a> for this case study.
-A;; data is inserted after creating original tables in this schema.
+Data is inserted after creating original tables in this schema.

 - runners : The table shows the registration_date for each new runner
 - customer_orders : Customer pizza orders are captured in the customer_orders table with 1 row for each individual pizza that is part of the order.
 The pizza_id relates to the type of pizza which was ordered whilst the exclusions are the ingredient_id values which should be removed from the pizza and the extras are the ingredient_id values which need to be added to the pizza.